pmcelhaney/counterfact/README.md

 > **Marie Curie**: "I was taught that the way of progress was neither swift nor easy.
 Yet, Counterfact seems to defy that norm in software engineering."
 >
 > **Donald Trump**: "You're gonna be so productive you won't even know it.
 You're going to look at me and you're gonna say I don't understand, where did this back-end come from?
 There was nothing, and then all of the sudden there's everything.
 And I'm gonna say I told you it's fast.
 I said it's fast and nobody believed me but it really is that fast.
 Very fast.
 Very productive.
 Faster than you've ever seen.
 Nobody's seen this fast before.
 I have, but nobody else has.
 Also Counterfact is fun.
 Very fun.
 Bigly fun.
 You're gonna have a lot of fun when you try out Counterfact yourself.
 Believe me."
+>
+> _Note: Counterfact is a real project.
+It's free and open source, and has zero budgets for the lawyers who would tell us we can't do this._

 ## Feedback and Contributions

-We value your feedback and contributions.
-Please [create an issue](https://github.com/pmcelhaney/counterfact/issues/new) or reach out to <pmcelhaney@counterfact.com>
+We value your feedback and contributions, including feature requests and bug reports.
+Please [create an issue](https://github.com/pmcelhaney/counterfact/issues/new), open a pull request, or reach out to <pmcelhaney@counterfact.com>

-If you like what you see, give Counterfact a ⭐️ on GitHub!
+**If you like what you see, give Counterfact a ⭐️ on GitHub!**